Roan Highlands: Appalachian Trail to the Overmountain Shelter

 After rolling over Round Bald, the hike continues following the AT eastbound, dipping elevation through a shallow gap before climbing to the rocky Jane Bald summit.
 Just before cresting at 2.2 miles, the hike catches beautiful westerly views from a wide, slab rock outcrop.
 From the Jane Bald summit, views extend in gorgeous panoramas, with the nearby Grassy Ridge Bald towering on the eastern horizon.

 Descending from Jane Bald, the AT catches view after stunning view as it dips through another gap, trailing through dense thickets of wild blueberries and wind-blown wildflowers.
 The hike climbs elevation, reaching a trail intersection at 1.8 miles.
-At the intersection, this hike veers left, continuing to follow the AT’s signature white blazes and descending from the mid-elevations of Grassy Ridge.
+At the intersection, this route veers left, continuing to follow the AT’s signature white blazes and descending from the mid-elevations of Grassy Ridge.
 (Alternately, veer right to climb a half mile to the view-packed Grassy Ridge Bald summit, catching beautiful 360-degrees of the Roan Highlands, and distant views of Grandfather Mountain on the horizon.)

 Descending steadily, the AT dives through a lush, low-canopy forest filled with fern and wildflowers, a shady respite and contrast from the sunny, open balds on the Highlands.
 The hike crosses several small, seasonal creeks, descending steadily as the trail carves through a series of sharp switchbacks and passes a shallow cave.
 The trail runs through a shady, young hardwood forest, passing a large campsite and summiting Yellow Mountain at 2.8 miles.